 Some EPodcaster Equipment Recommendations

 On the go, Navarrete uses a wired lapel Movo clip-on interview microphone when using her cellphone to record a podcast.

 For podcasting at Level 2 and above, try using a better-quality mic.
 USB and XLR refer to the way a microphone connects to the device that’s recording your podcast.
 A USB mic works when plugged into the USB port of your computer, allowing you to record into software like Abode Audition or into a device like a Zoom portable digital audio recorder.
 An XLR mic (which usually captures better quality sound) connects via an XLR cable, so you will need an audio interface like the Zoom recorder, which works both as a recording device and an audio interface.

 Bottom line: If you want to plug your mic straight into your computer, you must buy a USB mic.
 If you are buying an XLR mic (they’re usually the higher quality ones), you’ll need some audio interface so it will connect to your computer.

 For a USB mic, Navarrete recommends the Blue Yeti USB microphone as a good Level 2 mic for its ease of use.

 A versatile entry-level mic is the Audio-Technica ATR2100 which is both a USB and XLR mic that costs about $70-80.
 Navarrete still uses this mic even though she owns more expensive ones.

 Of the Zoom models, Navarrete likes the Zoom H6 Six-Track Portable Recorder.
-She said it gives you the most options when you’re on the go and you can use up to four of its XLR mic ports.
+She said it gives you the most options when you’re on the go, and you can use up to four of its XLR mic ports.

 This post contains affiliate links at no extra cost to you.

-Featured image is of NaPodPoMo founder Jennifer Navarrete, ready to record a podcast.
+The featured image is of NaPodPoMo founder Jennifer Navarrete, ready to record a podcast.
 Photo credit: Startups San Antonio.